Diego Rivera and Frida Kahlo House-Studio Museum

 Strollers & Children

-Strollers are allowed in most areas; some galleries may require folding.
+Strollers are allowed, though some galleries may be tight.

 Lockers